Saeed Abedini

 Saeed Abedini (سعيد عابدينی, born 7 May 1980) is an Iranian American Christian pastor who was imprisoned in Iran in 2012 based on allegations that he compromised national security.
 During his imprisonment, Abedini became internationally known as a victim of religious persecution.
-Following international pressure, Abedini was released from prison on 16 January 2016 along with other American prisoners.
+Following international pressure, along with other American prisoners, Abedini was released from prison on 16 January 2016.

-Biography
+After his release, Abedini and his wife, Naghmeh, divorced.
+She has accused him of years of domestic abuse.
+He has denied all allegations against him.

 Background

-Born in Iran, Abedini is a former Shiʿite who converted to Christianity in 2000.
+Born in Iran, Abedini is a former Shia Muslim who converted to Christianity in 2000.
 While Christianity is recognized as a minority religion under the Iranian constitution, Shiʿite converts to Christianity suffer discrimination at the hands of Iranian authorities.
 In particular, such converts are disallowed from worshiping with other Christians in established Christian churches, which has led to the establishment of so-called "house" or "underground" churches where these converts can worship together.

-In 2002, Abedini met and married his wife Naghmeh, an American citizen.
-In the early 2000s, the Abedinis became prominent in the house-church movement in Iran, at a time when the movement was tolerated by the Iranian government.
+In the early 2000s, Abedini and his wife Naghmeh became prominent in the house-church movement in Iran when the Iranian government tolerated the movement.
 During this period, Abedini is credited with establishing about 100 house churches in 30 Iranian cities with more than 2,000 members.
 With the election of Mahmoud Ahmedinejad in 2005, however, the house-church movement was subjected to a crackdown by Iranian authorities and the Abedinis moved back to the United States.

-In 2008, Abedini became an ordained minister in the U.S. and in 2010, he was granted American citizenship, thus becoming a dual Iranian-American citizen.
+In 2008, Abedini became an ordained minister in the U.S. In 2010, he was granted American citizenship, thus becoming a dual Iranian-American citizen.
 Abedini lived with his family in Boise, Idaho, where his wife grew up.

 Abedini's first trip back to Iran was in 2009 to visit his extended family, when government authorities detained him.
 According to Abedini, he was threatened with death during his interrogation over his conversion to Christianity.
 Ultimately, he was released after signing a pledge to cease all house-church activities in the country.
 As part of this same agreement, Abedini was permitted to return to Iran freely to work on non-sectarian humanitarian efforts.

+Iranian detention

 2012 arrest in Iran

 In July 2012, after making his ninth trip to Iran since 2009 to visit his relatives and continue to build an orphanage in the city of Rasht, Abedini was placed under house arrest by the Islamic Revolutionary Guard Corps; his passports were confiscated.
 He was transferred to Evin Prison in late September.